-Chocolate is highly toxic to dogs, and even small amounts can be dangerous.
+Chocolate is highly toxic to dogs; even small amounts can be dangerous.
 Chocolate has the chemical compound theobromine and can cause severe reactions such as tremors, convulsions, agitation and hyperexcitability.
 Sweets are far too sugary for your dog to eat.
 Chocolates and sweets are a complete no.

 So don’t be tempted to pass him the after-eights.

 Nuts are potential choking hazards, so they shouldn’t be offered whole.
-Some nuts such as Brazil nuts and macadamias are toxic and can cause vomiting, tremors and hypothermia if ingested so keep the nut bowl well out of harm’s way.
+Some nuts, such as Brazil nuts and macadamias, are toxic and can cause vomiting, tremors and hypothermia if ingested so keep the nut bowl out of harm’s way.

 Don’t be tempted to share your tipple.
-Dogs’ kidneys can’t process alcohol, and they can get ill very easily.
+Dogs’ kidneys can’t process alcohol and can get ill very easily.